Gaps in Science

 10. Are we alone? — the Fermi paradox, and the search for other intelligent life.
 PBT status: not addressed.
 No astrobiological claims are made anywhere in this work.

-Of ten major open questions, PBT makes a real, checkable proposal on two (dark matter, dark energy), offers a partial or conceptual take on three more (quantum gravity, black hole information, the universe’s origin), touches one lightly (neutrino mass), and doesn’t address the remaining four at all.
+(Tally revised 2026-08-06: eleven questions now, and the dark-matter entry has been narrowed — see item 1.)
+Of eleven major open questions, PBT makes a real, checkable proposal on two (dark matter — mechanism only, and only via the $G_{eff}(l)$ route; and dark energy), offers a partial or conceptual take on three more (quantum gravity, black hole information, the universe’s origin), touches one lightly (neutrino mass), and doesn’t address the remaining five at all (including gravitational waves, item 11).
 That’s not a weakness to hide — it’s the actual shape of one person’s attempt at a few pieces of a much larger puzzle.
 See the papers for the mechanics, or the published paper for the formally citable version with testable predictions.

 These gaps are where progress lives.
 Closing the universe entirely isn’t the goal — narrowing the unknown, one testable idea at a time, is.